 Also, do not use text messaging to communicate with others about the event.
 Unfortunately, many innocent comments or statements can be taken out of context and made to appear incriminating.

 As part of the investigation, law enforcement officials will scour your phone records, social media accounts, and text messages.
 As a result, the police will look for any statements you made about the incident that may be incriminating.

-In turn, the prosecutor will display your posts to a judge or jury during a trial to use your words against you.
+In turn, the prosecutor will display your posts to a judge or jury to use your words against you during a trial.

-Hire a Criminal Defense Attorney with Extensive Experience Defending Cases Involving Self-defense
+Hire a Criminal Defense Attorney with Extensive Experience Defending Cases Involving Self-Defense